pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 #### 6. What is the relationship between business processes, business process models, and enterprise applications?

-* Business processes are the in-fact activities that are taking place in organisations, independent on wether they are modelled or not.
+* Business processes are the in-fact activities that are taking place in organizations, independent on wether they are modelled or not.
 The models then are a formal representation of these processes and are used to both analyse and improve or change the ongoing processes.
 Enterprise applications then present a platform to execute and analyse these processes.

 ---